-Most of NTI's programs are approved for \Hybrid Learning by our accreditor, the Council on Occupational Education.
-Hybrid Learning allows for a portion of the learning activities to be done off campus, reducing time spent in the classroom.
-Hybrid Learning is not available for those using VA benefits.
+NTI's Systems Technology and CyberSecurity programs are approved for Distance Education learning by our accreditor, the Council on Occupational Education.
+Distance Education learning allows for up to 100% of the learning activities to be done off campus.

-Hybrid classes are designed for learners who can demonstrate they will be successful with off campus learning while maintaining the value of personal contact with their instructors and other students.
-Blending the best elements of inclass teaching with the convenience of off campus learning, hybrid learning promotes active academic participation.
+Distance Education classes are designed for learners who can demonstrate they will be successful with off campus learning while maintaining the value of personal contact with their instructors and other students.
+Blending the best elements of live lectures with the convenience of off campus learning, distance education learning promotes active academic participation.
+Please note that Distance Education learning is not available for those using VA benefits.